Why is my cat scared of noises?

 Distance: The distance between your cat and the sound source can be manipulated.
 For example, start the exercises with your cat in a different room than the phone or vacuum, with several closed doors between the offending noise and the cat.
 Slowly decrease the distance between your cat and the sound.

-Tape-recording: Sounds can be recorded or audio clips can be downloaded from the Internet (visit Findsounds.com) and burned onto a CD.
-The CD can be played and the volume adjusted accordingly.
+Tape-recording: Sounds can be recorded or audio clips can be downloaded from the Internet (sites like freesound.org).

 - Find a starting volume (or distance).
 You’ll begin the exercises at the volume (or distance) at which your cat does not exhibit any sign of anxiety, arousal or aggression when the sound is played.
 Your cat should appear completely calm and feel safe when the sound is played at this level or distance.
 The actual starting volume depends on your cat’s temperament, the type of sound he’s afraid of and the distance from the sound source.
 For example, the starting volume may need to be lower if the sound you’re working on is the vacuum running rather than someone knocking on the door.